ringit-euc/Baseline/README.md

 # Baseline Configuration Setup

+## Details for Baseline
+For more details about Baseline, please visit [Baseline by SecondSonConsulting](https://github.com/SecondSonConsulting/Baseline).

 ## Overview
 This repository contains scripts and configuration profiles designed to establish a baseline configuration for macOS devices.
 The goal is to enhance the end-user experience by ensuring devices are properly configured, secure, and equipped with essential applications.